Speeding up Brownian escape via intermediate finite potential barriers: Conclusions and Discussion

-This study has demonstrated that modifying the potential landscape can be an effective strategy for reducing the mean first-passage time (MFPT) of an overdamped Brownian particle.
+In summary, this study has demonstrated that modifying the potential landscape can be an effective strategy for reducing the mean first-passage time (MFPT) and the variance of the first-passage time of an overdamped Brownian particle.
 In particular, the piecewise harmonic potential offers a realistic and experimentally accessible model.
 It can be readily implemented using arrays of optical traps \cite{grier2006holographic,roichman2007colloidal,ferrer2024experimental}, making it a practical framework for experimentalists and a promising tool for exploring such mechanisms in real systems.

 This work also points out to several important directions that remain open.
 Although our findings suggest that introducing intermediate barriers into complex potential landscapes generally lowers the MFPT, a rigorous theoretical proof of this observation is certainly lacking.
 Establishing such a result or identifying the extent to which these controls are robust would be a crucial step forward, with potential implications for processes such as molecular or ionic transport through membranes and channels \cite{dagdug2024diffusion,thorneywork2020direct}.
 Another promising direction is to explore the optimal number of subdivisions in complex potential landscapes, extending similar ideas as in \cite{bekele1996optimal}, where the potential was partitioned into linear segments within a specific setup which preserves the area under the potential.
 Unlike our current work that achieves MFPT reduction by tuning the strengths of the potential segments, this optimization with regard to the number of barriers could be another prospecting robust control over the barrier crossing time.
 In addition, it would be worthwhile to investigate whether similar reductions in first-passage times can be achieved for inertial, underdamped Brownian particles through analogous modifications of the potential.
+Another interesting direction involves examining the effect of intermediate barriers in anomalous diffusive systems.
+Indeed, a study by Palyulin and Metzler \cite{palyulin2013speeding} demonstrated that the first-passage dynamics of a subdiffusive continuous-time random walk can be accelerated by introducing a finite potential barrier.
+However, the influence of multiple intermediate barriers (as well as their effect to other non-diffusive processes such as \cite{capala2020levy}), as done in this paper, on the MFPT in such systems remains to be explored.